 There is a shortage in Oklahoma of physical therapist assistants which increases the demand for licensed professional PTAs.
 OCCC has approximately 60-75 qualified applicants each year who apply to the program.
-Of those applicants, 26% are admitted to the program with a class of twenty new students each fall.
-Over the past three years (2010-2012), 90.9% of students admitted to the program graduated with the Associate in Applied Science degree.
-In that same timeframe, 98.2% of the graduates from Oklahoma City Community College have passed the National Board Exam and are eligible to work as Licensed Physical Therapist Assistants.
-One hundred percent of our graduates, who choose to work in the field of physical therapy, have jobs.
-As of 2007, starting salaries for new graduates are $30,000-35,000, depending on the setting in the state of Oklahoma.
+Of those applicants, 27% are admitted to the program with a class of twenty new students each fall.
+Over the past three years (2012-2014), 89% of students admitted to the program graduated with the Associate in Applied Science degree.
+In that same time-frame, 97% of the graduates from Oklahoma City Community College have passed the National Board Exam and are eligible to work as Licensed Physical Therapist Assistants.
+Currently 97% of our graduates, who choose to work in the field of physical therapy, have jobs.
+As of 2013, starting salaries for new graduates are $30,000-35,000, depending on the setting in the state of Oklahoma.

 The Physical Therapist Assistant Program at Oklahoma City Community College is a Technical/Occupational Program, accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 After completing this two year program, the student is awarded an Associate in Applied Science Degree, and is eligible to sit for National Board Exam to obtain licensure from the Oklahoma Board of Medical Licensure and Supervision.